NeatU CSS Framework

 1. Use pag-bordered to add a border around each page link.

-<ul class="pagination pag-bordered tclh-mint-green">
+<ul class="pagination pag-bordered tclh-green">

 2. Use pag-disjoint to add some space between each link.

-<ul class="pagination pag-disjoint tch-ruby">
+<ul class="pagination pag-disjoint tch-red">

 Pagination Links with Rounded Corners